-Splicer is the first open source, low code, enterprise mobile app and web development platform.
-Splicer’s data model automation mechanism works in conjunction with various stable, open source server technologies and mobile app development tools.
-This powerful combination results in the only open source, enterprise mobile stack — including a high-performance, java/scala server (J2EE) that runs on the Play Framework or Spring Boot.
-Moreover, our development system supports a variety of both web and native mobile clients for a comprehensive, cross-platform development solution.
+Providing automated architecture as a service, Splicer converts native enterprise stacks into a low code, rapid mobile app and web development platform.
+Splicer’s data model automation mechanism works in conjunction with various stable, open source java server technologies and mobile app development tools.
+This powerful combination enhances open source, enterprise mobile stacks — including high-performance, java servers (J2EE) running on the Play Framework or Spring Boot.
+Moreover, our development system supports heterogeneous web and native mobile clients for a comprehensive, cross-platform development solution.

 This technical video gives a demo of these Splicer features: https://youtu.be/sVwSiU3YHi0

 In a review of the leading “low code” platforms David Ramel explains we need them “to meet the insatiable demand for apps amid a shortage of coding pros”1, and includes the new hpaPaaS category.
 Jason Bloomberg further refines that “low code … centers on professional developer”2, whereas “no code” is primarily for the “citizen developer”.
 I like how he takes a jab at these confusing, endless product categories that have been introduced for years in this space: “the big analyst firms can’t make heads or tails of this mess.”